vmware-tanzu/thepodlets/site/_episodes/012-learning-distributed-systems.md

 [00:46:30] DC: My pleasure.

-[00:46:31] CC: Again, I’m Carlisia Campos.
+[00:46:31] CC: Again, I’m Carlisia Thompson.
 With us was Duffie Cooley and Michael Gesh.
 This was episode 12, and I hope to see you next time.
 Bye.

 [00:46:41] DC: Bye.